-The Office of Advocacy & Support (OAS) operates from an anti-oppression framework to provide trauma-informed and healing-centered confidential support to GW students impacted by sexual violence, relationship violence, and/or stalking.
+The Office of Advocacy & Support (OAS) provides confidential, trauma-informed, and healing-centered support to GW students impacted by sexual violence, relationship violence, and/or stalking.
 OAS partners with campus offices and departments to cultivate a safer, healthier, and more informed campus community.